 Our board of directors has an active role, as a whole and also at the committee level, in overseeing the management of our risks.
 Our board of directors is responsible for general oversight of risks and regular review of information regarding our risks, including liquidity risks and operational risks.
 The compensation committee is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements.
 The audit committee is responsible for overseeing the management of risks relating to accounting matters and financial reporting.
-The nominating and corporate governance committee is responsible for overseeing the management of risks relating to accounting for evaluating certain risks and overseeing the management of such risks, the entire board of directors is regularly informed through discussions from committee members about such risks.
+The nominating and corporate governance committee is responsible for overseeing the management of risks associated with the independence of our board of directors and potential conflicts of interest.
+Although each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire board of directors is regularly informed through discussions from committee members about such risks.
 Our board of directors believes its administration of its risk oversight function has not negatively affected our board of directors' leadership structure.